razoumov/publish/02-task-parallelism.md

 ~~~

 Chapel also implements **_atomic_** operations with variables declared as `atomic`, and this provides
 another option to synchronize tasks.
-Atomic operations run completely independently of any other thread
+Atomic operations run *completely independently of any other thread
-or process.
+or process*.
 This means that when several tasks try to write an atomic variable, only one will succeed at
 a given moment, providing implicit synchronization between them.
 There is a number of methods defined for
 atomic variables, among them `sub()`, `add()`, `write()`, `read()`, and `waitfor()` are very useful to
 establish explicit synchronization between tasks, as shown in the next code `atomic.chpl`: